belubruh123/canvas-template/README.md

 1. Click the green **"Use this template"** button at the top-left of the GitHub page.
 2. This will open it in **GitHub Codespaces**.
+3. Edit `game.js` to make your game.
-3. Inside Codespaces, open the terminal and run:
+4. Inside Codespaces, open the terminal and run:

 ```bash
 npm run start